klaguedan/cse15l-lab-reports/lab03.md

   Alcohol problems defined
   Session2-PDF.txt (file 2 of 4)
   ```

+  In this example, I start from the first file `DraftRecom-PDF.txt` and tell `less` to show the next file which is `Session2-PDF.txt`.

 <br>
 <br>

 **EXAMPLE 2**

-In this example, we will say we have reached `Session4-PDF.txt (file 4 of 4)` and now we want to go backwards.
+  In this example, we will assum that we have reached `Session4-PDF.txt (file 4 of 4)` and now we want to go backwards.

   **File Viewer Input**
   ```shell